Skip to main content

 Boost Links Agent

-Works with your existing linking agents
+Link boosting works with your existing agents

 The Boost Links agent enhances your existing Popular Links or Related Links agents.
 It doesn't create its own link block; it adjusts how links are distributed within your existing blocks.